 This blog is my personal online presence, and all ideas are my own.
-Opinions expressed here do not reflect those of my employer(s).
+Opinions expressed here do not reflect those of my primary employer(s).
 My writing on this blog should not be mistaken for formal writing, not even refined thoughts.
 This is where I think through trends and possibilities.
-As a result, expect to find my candid and rough draft thoughts, typos and all.
+Expect to find my candid and rough draft thoughts, typos and all.

-This is another great passion.
-I fully agree with Buckminster Fuller when he claimed that design has a greater impact on the world than politics.
+I agree with Buckminster Fuller when he claimed that design has a greater impact on the world than politics.
 Much of my design work and thinking focuses on learning experience design; educational policy design; new program development; and devising plans for new educational models, methods, frameworks or products.
-I love simple, elegant, and playful educational game design.
+I value simple, elegant, and meaning-rich design.

-Here is the standard response.
-I have a B.A. in history and education, a M.A. in curriculum and instruction, a Master of Liberal Studies, and an Ed.D. in instructional technology.
-I’ve taken courses at 15+ higher education institutions.
 Here is the less standard response.
 Education is so much larger than credentials and formal study.
-While I’m grateful for the mentoring that I received amid my formal study, that is only a fraction of my education (or anyone else’s).
+I’m grateful for the mentoring that I received amid my formal study, but that is only a fraction of my education (or anyone else’s).
 I read and think.
 I’m constantly reviewing the emerging popular and peer-reviewed literature on a dozen topics.
 I have a wonderfully inspiring and informative personal learning network that extends around the globe.
 I have a largely ethnographic approach to learning through visiting, observation, participant observation, interviews and correspondence with those who are engaged in educational innovation and entrepreneurship.
-Action research, rapid prototyping, and short-term experiments are also favorite ways to learn.
+Action research, informal and formal experimentation, rapid prototyping, and short-term “life experiments” are also favorite ways to learn.

 Are you available for consulting, writing and/or speaking?